 The Shrivers moved into their beautiful new home just before the holidays in 1860.
 One of the wealthiest families in Gettysburg, the Shrivers’ first Christmas in their new home was full of joy and delight.
-Just four months later the Civil War began.
+Little did the know that four months later the Civil War would begin.
 George Shriver mustered into Cole’s Cavalry which made the following holiday seasons a challenge for Hettie Shriver to celebrate with their two young daughters, Sadie (7) and Mollie (5), while their father was away.
 Step back in time to hear how very different each of the five Christmases the Shrivers’ spent in their home were affected by the stress of the Civil War.

-Guided tours of the pre-Civil War home of the Shriver family illustrate how Christmas was celebrated in the mid-19th century.
-The 4’ tall candle-laden Christmas tree sits in its place of honor on the parlor table as a fire roars in the fireplace of the handsome room decorated with holiday greenery.
+A guided tour of the Shrivers’ pre-Civil War home illustrates how Christmas was celebrated in the mid-19th century.
+The 4’ tall, candle-laden Christmas tree sits in its place of honor on the parlor table as a fire roars in the fireplace of the handsome room decorated with holiday greenery.
 After stringing popcorn for the tree and hanging their stockings on the mantle, Sadie and Mollie set out clear toy candy and springerle cookies in anticipation of a visit from Santa Claus and his reindeer on that magical night.
 The smell of pine and popcorn fills the house bringing memories of Christmases past.